MrShash/KingPicoDucky/README.md

    * **40-100ms** after spaces and tabs.
    * **150-400ms** longer pauses simulating human thought after punctuation and newlines.
    * **5% chance** to randomly pause and simulate a brief 'stumbling' hesitate.
 * **Lack of Correlated Input**: EDRs look for keyboards that type thousands of characters with absolutely zero mouse movement.
-In Humanize Mode, KingPicoDucky leverages the `adafruit_hid.mouse` library to **automatically jiggle the mouse** slightly (+/- 2 pixels) at random intervals, fulfilling the "correlated input" security requirement perfectly!
+In Humanize Mode, KingPicoDucky leverages the `adafruit_hid.mouse` library to **automatically jiggle the mouse** slightly at random intervals, fulfilling the "correlated input" security requirement perfectly!
+You can heavily configure the probability and bounding box in the UI, and the board uses a **drift-free physics engine** that mathematically recoils every movement pixel-for-pixel so the cursor never vanishes during long runs.

 ---